Cost of Living

 Access to quality healthcare and affordable childcare are essential considerations for anyone relocating, especially families.
 Fortunately, both Toronto and Edmonton offer publicly funded healthcare systems.
 In Toronto, residents are covered by the Ontario Health Insurance Plan (OHIP), while Albertans have access to the Alberta Health Care Insurance Plan (AHCIP).
 While both systems provide essential medical coverage, wait times for certain procedures and specialist appointments can vary.

 When it comes to childcare, costs can be a significant factor for families.
-In Toronto, daycare fees can range from $1,500 to $2,000 per month, while Edmonton's average is slightly lower, around $1,000 to $1,500.
-Both cities offer various childcare options, from licensed daycare centers to home-based care.
-It's essential to research and compare options to find the best fit for your family's needs and budget.
+In Toronto, daycare fees can range from $1,500 to $2,000 per month, while Edmonton’s average is slightly lower, around $1,000 to $1,500.
+Both cities offer various childcare options, from licensed daycare centres to home-based care.
+It’s essential to research and compare options to find the best fit for your family’s needs and budget.

 Alberta: Alberta also has a $10-a-day childcare plan in place, with funding from the federal government.
 This agreement aims to create more affordable childcare spaces and reduce fees for families.